Childhood Arc ~ I'm Quite Knowledgeable! ~

 And thus, Koleha set her maid upon the orphans.

-Given that Summer had been an orphan herself, it would be easy for her to bond with the children — so she intended.
+Given that Summer had been an orphan herself, she would easily bond with the children — or so Koleha intended.

 … As Marquis Nyarlathotep had said, this inspection would likely yield little of reference, thought Koleha.